remix-run/remix/.changeset/twenty-pandas-attend.md

 "@remix-run/dev": patch
 ---

-vite: profiling
+Vite: Performance profiling

-- build: `--profile`
+Run `remix vite:build --profile` to generate a `.cpuprofile` that can be shared or uploaded to speedscope.app

-- dev:
+In dev, press `p + enter` to start a new profiling session or stop the current session.
-  - `--profile` to start with profiler
+If you need to profile dev server startup, run `remix vite:dev --profile` to initialize the dev server with a running profiling session.

-  - `p + enter` to write profile and restart profiler
+For more, see the new docs: Vite > Performance